Practice Philosophy

 VALUES AND TECHNIQUES

 Psychotherapy is not a science despite claims to that effect.
-In essence, it is a complex of many views of students of mind and behavior.
+In essence, it is a complex of many views of the countless students of mind and behavior.
 Each practitioner of psychotherapy has accessed only a small number of the components of this vast complex.
-There are methods such as psychoanalytic psychotherapy, cognitive behavioral therapy, dialectical behavioral therapy, object relations psychotherapy, gestalt psychotherapy, radical therapy, etc, etc. There are techniques such as role playing, psychodrama, EMDR, abreaction, Ericksonian hypnosis—to name a bare bones few.
+There are methods such as psychoanalytic psychotherapy, cognitive behavioral therapy, dialectical behavioral therapy, object relations psychotherapy, gestalt psychotherapy, radical therapy, etc., etc. There are techniques such as role playing, psychodrama, EMDR, abreaction, Ericksonian hypnosis—to name a bare bones few.
 Each has adherents and its vogue.
-Of all the studies of mind, the 2500 year long reflection on mind of the Buddhist meditative schools is the most detailed, descriptive, and applicable for a psychotherapy that should lead somewhere.
-And ultimately that somewhere should be better, happier, with less suffering and greater awareness.
-Those who view therapy as value-less and its practitioners as neutral beings fail to recognize historical, cultural, personal and philosophical determinants.
-Psychotherapists are human beings who practice within a personal history and have views, methods, and hang-ups, which should not intrude as prejudice or guidance for their people.
-In choosing a psychotherapist for yourself, these are consideration-as well as availability, compassion, strength, intelligence and independence—a psychotherapist must not have a personal need for a relationship with you.
-That is for the psychotherapist to take care of outside of their work.
+Of all the studies of mind, the 2500 yearlong reflection on mind, an ethics for life, and mindfulness of the Buddhist meditative schools is the most detailed, descriptive, and applicable for a psychotherapy that should lead somewhere.
+Ultimately that somewhere should be better, happier, with less suffering, greater awareness, and relationship connection.
+My own evolving practice is of a non-religious secular Buddhism.

 Psychotherapy is not a science despite claims to that effect.
-In essence, it is a complex of many views of students of mind and behavior.
+In essence, it is a complex of many views of the countless students of mind and behavior.
 Each practitioner of psychotherapy has accessed only a small number of the components of this vast complex.
-There are methods such as psychoanalytic psychotherapy, cognitive behavioral therapy, dialectical behavioral therapy, object relations psychotherapy, gestalt psychotherapy, radical therapy, etc, etc. There are techniques such as role playing, psychodrama, EMDR, abreaction, Ericksonian hypnosis—to name a bare bones few.
+There are methods such as psychoanalytic psychotherapy, cognitive behavioral therapy, dialectical behavioral therapy, object relations psychotherapy, gestalt psychotherapy, radical therapy, etc., etc. There are techniques such as role playing, psychodrama, EMDR, abreaction, Ericksonian hypnosis—to name a bare bones few.
 Each has adherents and its vogue.
-Of all the studies of mind, the 2500 year long reflection on mind of the Buddhist meditative schools is the most detailed, descriptive, and applicable for a psychotherapy that should lead somewhere.
-And ultimately that somewhere should be better, happier, with less suffering and greater awareness.
-Those who view therapy as value-less and its practitioners as neutral beings fail to recognize historical, cultural, personal and philosophical determinants.
-Psychotherapists are human beings who practice within a personal history and have views, methods, and hang-ups, which should not intrude as prejudice or guidance for their people.
-In choosing a psychotherapist for yourself, these are consideration-as well as availability, compassion, strength, intelligence and independence—a psychotherapist must not have a personal need for a relationship with you.
-That is for the psychotherapist to take care of outside of their work.
+Of all the studies of mind, the 2500 yearlong reflection on mind, an ethics for life, and mindfulness of the Buddhist meditative schools is the most detailed, descriptive, and applicable for a psychotherapy that should lead somewhere.
+Ultimately that somewhere should be better, happier, with less suffering, greater awareness, and relationship connection.
+My own evolving practice is of a non-religious secular Buddhism.

 What I Offer